-Qatar Airways CEO says no plans to cancel Airbus A350 order
+CORRECTED-Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

 Qatar Airways has previously said delivery delays by Airbus had forced to it push back expansion plans.

 The Doha-based airline also recently ordered two Boeing 747-8 freighters, al-Baker said.
-(Reporting by Conor Humphries in Dublin, writing by Alexander Cornwell in Dubai; editing by Jason Neely)
+(Reporting by Conor Humphries in Dublin, writing by Alexander Cornwell in Dubai; editing by Jason Neely and David Evans)